 to the buses, awed by the power of words.

 These final lines conclude ‘How I Discovered Poetry’, exploring the after scene of Nelson’s poetry reading.
 The classmates sit in awkward silence, staring ‘at the floor’.
-They understand that Nelson has stood up for herself through poetry, pushing back against their racial slurs and bullying.
+They daren’t push back against the racial slurs and bullying.
 The final two lines are incredibly powerful, the lack of noise in the ‘silence’ providing an excellent contrast to the noise of the ‘banjo’ symbolising Nelson’s reading of poetry.